rickykiet83/angular-advanced-lib/libs/au-md-input/README.md

-# kiet-au-md-input
+# au-md-input

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test kiet-au-md-input` to execute the unit tests.
+Run `nx test au-md-input` to execute the unit tests.